mikes222/rtl_sdr_flutter/README.md

 Android only currently!
 PullRequests are welcome!

+This implementation accesses directly the USB stick via libusb library built into this plugin.
+No third-party software needed.

+# Features

+Direct access of the USB dongle.

+Notification of USB device attach/detach event (optional)

+optional: trim data packets

+optional: calculate amplitudes and send them to flutter instead of I/Q pairs

-## Introduction
+# Introduction

+Still beta version, documentation not yet done.

 Check the example application for the features.
+Also look into the github repository for the newest version.

-## Connect device via WLAN manually
+## For debugging purposes: Connect device via WLAN manually

 First connect the device via usb